 Quick identification of MRSA does the following:

 Allows carriers to be placed in contact isolation and, when preoperative antibiotic prophylaxis Prevention of Surgical Infections Most surgical procedures do not require prophylactic or postoperative antibiotics.
-However, certain patient-related and procedure-related factors alter the risk/benefit ratio in favor of prophylactic... read more against skin organisms is required, to be given vancomycin as part of their drug regimen
+However, certain patient-related and procedure-related factors alter the risk/benefit ratio in favor of prophylactic... read more against skin organisms is required, to be given vancomycin as part of their medication regimen

 Decreases the spread of MRSA